Hyedryn/elikopy/docs/preprocessing_dmri.rst

 	study.preproc(topup=True)

 .. note::
-    If Topup is used, ElikoPy needs the acqparam and index files when generating the patient list : LINK (page getting started)
+    If Topup is used, ElikoPy needs the acqparam and index files when generating the patient list : :ref:`elikopy-usage`

 .. note::
-    If topup is enabled for data with a single phase encoding direction, a T1 structural image has to be provided when generating the patient list : LINK (page getting started)
+    If topup is enabled for data with a single phase encoding direction, a T1 structural image has to be provided when generating the patient list : :ref:`elikopy-usage`

 --------------------------
 Eddy and motion correction